The Statute Of Limitations For Medical Malpractice Explained:

 Medical malpractice occurs when a doctor, nurse, surgeon, anesthesiologist, or other medical professional commits an error that has an adverse effect on the health of the patient.
-To qualify as medical malpractice, the actions must have deviated significantly from professionally accepted standards.
+To qualify as medical malpractice, the actions must have deviated significantly from professional health care accepted standards.

 Malpractices claims can be notoriously difficult to prove, and the burden of proof lies with the patient filing a lawsuit against a medical professional.

-In New York, the medical malpractice statute of limitations typically allows victims 2.5 years, or 30 months, from the time of the injury to file a medical malpractice claim, however, there are a number of exceptions to this timeframe.
+In New York, the medical malpractice statute of limitations typically allows victims 2.5 years, or 30 months, from the time of the injury to file a medical malpractice claim, however, there are a number of exceptions to this timeframe or time limit.

 The Discovery Rule